Pediatric Epilepsy Surgery

-Once these tests are completed, your child's neurologist will meet with you and your child.
-You'll also meet with our neurosurgeon to further discuss the options for epilepsy surgery.
+Once these tests are completed, you and your child meet with a neurologist and neurosurgeon to further discuss the options for epilepsy surgery.
 Your neurologist and neurosurgeon will work closely together, and with your family, to determine a treatment plan that will deliver the best chance of improving your child's symptoms and reducing seizures.

 If your child is not already under the care of a CHOP neurologist, and you would like to explore the possibility of epilepsy surgery, please contact the Pediatric Epilepsy Program for a second opinion consultation.

-We offer the most advanced surgical techniques available in the treatment of children with epilepsy.
-Our highly skilled pediatric neurosurgical teams has expertise in the full array of procedures used to treat seizures.
-Using all of the information gathered during your child’s evaluation, we plan the most appropriate interventions, such as resection, disconnection, laser ablation, or placement of responsive neurostimulator electrodes.
+This highly skilled pediatric neurosurgical team has expertise in the full array of procedures used to treat seizures.
+The team uses all of the information gathered during a child’s evaluation to plan the most appropriate interventions, such as resection, disconnection, laser ablation, or placement of responsive neurostimulator electrodes.